-For PE, children should have dark shorts and a school uniform T-shirt.
+For PE, children should have dark shorts and a Brentside PE t-shirt and Brentside PE hoodie, which can also be bought directly from the school.
 Plimsoles for KS1 or light trainers for KS2 are required for all sports and dance activities.